wI2L/kubectl-vpa-recommendation/README.md

 - `--output`, `-o`: Output format.
 Empty string or `wide`
 - `--show-containers`, `-c`: Display containers recommendations for each `VerticalPodAutoscaler` resource
 - `--show-kind`, `-k`: Show the resource type for the requested object(s) and their target
-- `--show-namespace`: Show namespace as the first column
+- `--show-namespace`: Show resource namespace as the first column
-- `--sort-columns`: Comma-separated List of column names for sorting the table.
+- `--sort-columns`: Comma-separated list of column names for sorting the table.
 Default to `namespace,name`
 - `--sort-order`: The sort order of the table columns.
 Either `asc` or `desc`.
 Default to `asc`

 To view the full list of available options, use the following command: